Evaluating Surrogates in Individualized Treatment Rules: Estimation and Inference

 \section{Estimation and Inference}

-In this section, we propose efficient and robust estimators for the metrics introduced in Sections \ref{sec_metirc}.
-Section 5.1 develops estimators for Surrogate Regret and $\lambda$-Surrogate Regret.
-We show that the main inferential challenge arises from the non-smooth indicator functions intrinsic to ITR definitions.
-To address this, we introduce margin conditions that enable efficient estimation.
-Building on this, Sections 5.2 and 5.3 construct estimators for $\lambda$-Surrogate Gain and $\lambda$-Surrogate Efficiency, which rely on the same margin conditions and similar influence-function techniques, but generally require weaker convergence conditions.
+In this section, we propose estimators for the surrogate evaluation measures in Sections \ref{sec_metirc}.
+All estimators follow a unified augmented inverse propensity weighting (AIPW) framework in Section 5.1, with specific adaptations for each measure.
+However, the non-smooth indicator functions in ITR definitions complicate the inference.
+To establish asymptotic properties, we introduce some margin conditions.
+Section 5.2 develops estimators for surrogate regret and $\lambda$-surrogate regret.
+Sections 5.3 and 5.4 construct estimators for $\lambda$-surrogate gain and $\lambda$-surrogate efficiency.

-We begin by establishing the key notations used in our estimation analysis.
-We employ the essential supremum norm $\|Z\|_{\infty} = \inf\{M: P(|Z| > M) = 0\}$ and the $L_2$ norm $\|Z\|_2 = \{E(Z^2)\}^{1/2}$.
-These norms will be used to quantify errors of nuisance estimators, which are estimated throughout using data splitting procedures.